The densest lattices in PGL3(Q2)

 \begin{proof} Consider the vertex $v$ of $\B$ corresponding to $M_2:=M\tensor_\curlyO\Z_2$.
 We know that $F_{21}$ acts on $v$'s neighbors with two orbits, corresponding to the points and lines of $\P(M/\lambda M)=\P(M_2/2M_2)$.
 On the other hand, $\beta_M$ cyclically permutes the three (scalar classes of) $\Z_2$-lattices This is a rotation of order~$3$ around the center of a $2$-simplex containing $v$.
 It follows that $v$ is $\generate{F_{21},\beta_M}$-equivalent to each of its neighbors.
 Since the same holds for the neighbors, induction proves transitivity on vertices.
 Transitivity on edges is also clear, and transitivity on $2$-simplices follows from $F_{21}$'s transitive action on the edges in the link of $v$.

 We have shown that $\generate{F_{21},\beta_M}$ has covolume${}\leq1/21$.
 Since $\PGMu$ contains it and has covolume${}\geq1/21$ by lemma~\ref{lem-second-bounds-on-lattices-in-PGL3Q2}, these groups coincide and have covolume exactly $1/21$.
-That the vertex stabilizers are no larger than $F_{21}$ also follows from that lemma, and the structure of the other stabilizers follows. \end{proof}
+That the vertex stabilizers are no larger than $F_{21}$ also follows from that lemma, and the structures of the other stabilizers follow. \end{proof}

 \begin{theorem} $\PGAK$ is a lattice in $\PGL_3(\Q_2)$ of covolume $1/21$ and is generated by $L_3(2)$ and $\beta_L$.
 It acts with two orbits on vertices of $\B$, with stabilizers $L_3(2)$ and $S_4$. \end{theorem}